 Adjust oven rack to 6 inches under broiler and place stone or steel on rack.
-Preheat oven to highest possible temperature (500 or 550°F) for at least 45 minutes.
+Preheat oven to highest possible temperature (500 or 550°F/200 or 260°C) for at least 45 minutes.
 Alternatively, use a KettlePizza and Baking Steel grill insert.

 When ready to bake, turn one dough ball out onto a lightly floured surface.
 Gently press out dough into a rough 8-inch circle, leaving the outer 1 inch higher than the center.
 Gently stretch dough into a 10- to 12-inch circle, about 1/4 inch thick, by draping over knuckles and gently stretching.
 Transfer to floured wooden pizza peel.

 Preheat broiler to high.
-Spread a thin layer of crushed tomatoes over the pizza, leaving the 1-inch border around the edge.
-Spread 1/4 of mozzarella over pizza, followed by 1/4 of Parmesan, 1/4 of sliced soppressata, 1/4 of chilies, and 1/4 of basil leaves.
+Spread a thin layer of crushed tomatoes over the pizza, leaving a 1-inch border around the edge.
+Spread 1/4 of mozzarella over pizza, followed by 1/4 of Parmesan, 1/4 of sliced sopressata, 1/4 of chiles, and 1/4 of basil leaves.
 Sprinkle lightly with salt and drizzle with 1 tablespoon olive oil.

 Transfer pizza to hot stone or steel and broil, rotating regularly for even cooking, until edges are puffed and lightly charred and bottom is crisp, 3 to 6 minutes total.
 Retrieve pizza with a metal peel and transfer to a cutting board.
 Allow to rest 1 minute.
 Meanwhile, switch oven back to 550°F to reheat stone or steel for remaining pizzas.